NJ Cold Case

 Hillsborough, Somerset County, NJ

-inches of water on bank of creek – mud and sand found in mouth – clad in orange blouse ripped open in the front – peddle-pusher style pants partly pulled down – no penetrative rape reported or determined – walked or forced through bush on a footpath from road to creek – drowned forcibly by head being held in mud and creek – purse found on the opposite bank of the creek with contents intact. – Sunday afternoon.
+According to forensics, her cause of death was forcible drowning.
+She was abducted or ambushed on a rural road and then killed in the vicinity of the encounter.
+Sophie was found face down in six inches of water on bank of creek , there was mud and sand found in her mouth.
+She was wearing an orange blouse that had been ripped open in the front, and peddle-pusher style pants that were partly pulled down.
+There was no penetrative rape determined.
+It seems she walked or was forced through a bush on a footpath from the road to the creek.
+Sophie’s head was likely held down and held in mud and in the water.
+Her purse found on the opposite bank of the creek with its contents intact.

 Sophie’s case has not been solved.